kunal-yadav-404/CRM-System/README.md

 # CRM-System
-Tool for managing a company's interactions with customers
+Tool for managing a company's interactions with customers.

 ## Project Details: